Read it in 12 Mins

 The key to Spotify's success is speed.
 The speed with which it delivers content and its agility in adapting to specific listener needs.
 A successful ITIL implementation helped Spotify reduce any friction in the IT space and enabled it to deliver excellent streaming service to millions of its customers across the globe.

 Axelos, the business entity that owns licensing authority of ITIL, publishes case studies on ITIL implementations on its website.
 You can find the latest case studies on ITIL standards and best practices from Axelos at AXELOS Content Hub.

 ITIL certification needs a significant amount of preparation and handholding, particularly if you are not familiar with terms used frequently in the IT world.
 You must take your ITIL training and certification through an accredited training organization.

-ITIL is more of a framework than a standard, and it can be considered a set of best practices to manage ITSM tools.
+ITIL is more of a framework than a standard and can be considered a set of best practices for managing ITSM tools.

 ITSM is the actual service management software that lets you take in requests, manage tickets, and so on, while ITIL acts as a guideline, a framework of best practices to help manage IT service delivery most efficiently and effectively.